makinbacon21/switchroot-script-builder/README.md

 First `chmod +x Q_Builder.sh` to make it executable, thne run the script with `./Q_Builder.sh` and any arguments, and answer any prompts you get.
 Once stuff starts happening, there shouldn't be any more prompts unless you screwed something up

 # Credits
-@Dajokeisonu for his direct contributions
+@Dajokeisonu, @someone5678, and @EmreTech for their direct contributions

 @PabloZaiden for his work on the Dockerized build and the disgusting URL magic that has been performed to get GApps to work properly